-Windows 11 is available as an insider preview for the developer channel as of today, it will be available on the Beta channel and Consumer Preview channel in the coming days.
-If you want to upgrade Windows 10 to Windows 11 then you need to check the compatibility for the latest OS by Microsoft.
+Windows 11 is available for everyone, but is it compatible with your PC?
+If you want to upgrade from Windows 10 to Windows 11, then you need to check the compatibility with the latest OS by Microsoft.

-Since Microsoft has made additional requirements apart from the usual PC configuration for the new operating system, you need to perform Windows 11 compatibility check before you join the dev channel and start updating Windows.
+Since Microsoft has made additional requirements apart from the usual PC configuration for the new operating system, you need to perform Windows 11 compatibility check before you upgrade to Windows 11 or install it on a new PC.

 Windows 11 Minimum System Requirments

 The new OS has some additional requirements compared to Windows 10.
 Here are the full system requirements for Windows 11.

 |Processor||1 GHz, 2 cores, and 64 bit Chip|